 - The Cameo: Oh, boy.
 There was a lot people who appeared at this soap at some point, including several singers, the actress Taís Araújo who starred Brazilian soap Xica da Silva, and at one point every single one of the candidates of the Miss Colombia beauty pageant of that year, and the President of Colombia (The latter two were justified, since the storyline involved Betty in the preproduction of the pageant, and the President, who happened to be in the city of the pageant, wanted to appear in the soap.
 Both things became plot points).

 - Casanova Wannabe: Freddy and Nicolás.
 The latter acknowledges his lack of physical attractiveness, but both fail to understand that their attitude is the real cause of them being still single.

 - She would constantly remind anyone that "Yo estudié seis semestres de Finanzas en la San Marino" ("I studied six semesters of Finance in San Marino College").
 The joke is that the college she mentions so proudly is a Fictional Counterpart of a third rate university, and for the timeframe mentioned she only went to catch a husband.

-- Celebrity Paradox: in one chapter Mario Duarte, the actor who interpreted Nicolás Mora, appeared as himself in his role as a singer, and even meets his character (albeit they aren't shown at screen at the same time).
+- Celebrity Paradox: In one episode Mario Duarte, the actor who interpreted Nicolás Mora, appeared as himself in his role as a singer, and even meets his character (albeit they aren't shown at screen at the same time).
 Nicolás later comments in how some people think they look "a bit" alike, and then wonders loudly why Mr. Duarte is considered more handsome than him, and why anyone enjoys his music, even though in an earlier episode, Nicolás was listening to it.